ganimtron-10/KafSync/README.md

 ## Local Setup

-Follow these steps to set up Kafsync locally:
+Follow these steps to set up KafSync locally or execute this `run.sh` file:

 1. **Setup Kafka Using Docker:**